 Classrooms and Office Space.
 The assignment of classrooms is the responsibility of the Office of Academic Affairs.
 Assignments for a given semester do not continue into the following semester.
 Classrooms will be assigned to accommodate class size as much as possible and equipment and/or special provisions needed to conduct a particular class.
-The assignment of office space is the responsibility of the Dean of Academic Affairs in consultation with the Vice President of Finance.
-Faculty needs of facilities, equipment, and supplies should be directed to the Division Coordinators and/or Office of Academic Affairs.
+The assignment of office space is the responsibility of the Dean of Academic Affairs in consultation with the Chief Financial Officer.
+Faculty needs of facilities, equipment, and supplies should be directed to the Division Coordinators.